 - Administrators seeking feedback on change initiatives in their district/school.

 Be creative thinking of ways to incorporate Critical Friends into your teaching, PLC’s, and meetings.
-By using this protocol, you are providing students, teachers, and administrators with practice on important 21st century skills like communication and collaboration.
+By using this protocol, you are providing students, teachers, and administrators with practice on important 21st century skills of communication and collaboration.